postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

 ![New folder in Private Network](https://assets.postman.com/postman-docs/add-new-folder-api-network-overview-v9.jpg)

+The sidebar navigation displays the folder structure for your Private API Network.
+You can also drag and drop the APIs and subfolders to different folders.
+Furthermore, you can add Markdown-supported descriptions to folders to explain about the APIs within the folders, if required.

+> You can use the search box to search across folders, subfolders, and APIs in your Private API Network.

+### Adding APIs

 Once you've created the folder, you can add APIs to get started.
 Make your API selection from the dropdown under **Select APIs** to add them to your team's Private API Network.
 You can select as many APIs you want to add to the Private API Network at one time.
 Select __Add API__.

 <img alt="Add API Modal" src="https://assets.postman.com/postman-docs/add-to-private-api-network-v9.jpg" width="400px"/>

 > All versions that are visible to consumers will be available on the Private API Network.
 Read more about [API versioning](/docs/designing-and-developing-your-api/versioning-an-api/).

+### Editing API listings

 Select the more actions icon <img alt="More actions icon" src="https://assets.postman.com/postman-docs/icon-more-actions-v9.jpg#icon" width="16px"> next to the API you would like to edit from the network, then select __Edit API listing__ to change the location of the API.
 Select **Update** to save your changes.

 <img alt="Edit API listing" src="https://assets.postman.com/postman-docs/private-api-network-edit-listing.jpg" width="400px"/>

+### Removing APIs from the Private API Network

 You can also remove the added APIs from your Private API Network.
 Select the more actions icon <img alt="More actions icon" src="https://assets.postman.com/postman-docs/icon-more-actions-v9.jpg#icon" width="16px"> next to the API you would like to remove from network.
 Once you select __Remove__, your team members will also lose access to the API via the network.

 <img alt="Remove API fom Network" src="https://assets.postman.com/postman-docs/edit-remove-from-private-network-v9.gif"/>

-The sidebar navigation displays the folder structure for your Private API Network.
-You can also drag and drop the APIs and subfolders to different folders.
-Furthermore, you can add Markdown-supported descriptions to folders to explain about the APIs within the folders, if required.

-> You can use the search box to search across folders, subfolders, and APIs in your Private API Network.
+## Features of the Private API Network

+The Private API Network provides a central directory of all internal APIs in your organization, that teams can check before engineering their own solutions.

+The following lists the key features of the Private API Network that help make discovering Private APIs easier:

-#### API overview page
+### API overview page

 The API overview page provides all the relevant information about an API to enable users to make a choice about using the API.
 This also provides information on who published this API, along with other editors of the API, to whom you can reach out using the [comments in Postman](/docs/collaborating-in-postman/commenting-on-collections/#commenting-on-a-collection).